raseniero/Optimization-Scanner/README.md

 9. End

+## Demonstration
+If you want to follow a step-by-step demo please see [Demo page](https://github.com/raseniero/Optimization-Scanner/blob/master/Demo.md).

 ## Supports
 + For support please email the author or [create an issue](https://github.com/raseniero/Optimization-Scanner/issues/new).
 + Tested on Sitecore CMS 8.2 Update 4.